kathleenlan/dominion/README.md

 game to help them win.
 The game was originally released as a physical card game, but an online version was added later (https://dominion.games/).

 This guide is focused on providing a simple introduction, so it covers the Base set only and does not discuss game mechanics that are introduced in the expansion sets.

 ## Objective

 To acquire the most victory points by the end of the game.
-Victory points are acquired via victory cards.

 ## Game-ending conditions